aws/aws-eks-best-practices/content/security/docs/iam.md

 To learn more about EKS Pod Identities, please see [This Blog](https://aws.amazon.com/blogs/containers/amazon-eks-pod-identity-a-new-way-for-applications-on-eks-to-obtain-iam-credentials/).

+When EKS Pod Identities are configured, you do not have to make any modifications to your application to use EKS Pod Identities. supported AWS SDK versions will automatically discover credentials made available with EKS Pod Identities by using the [credential provider chain](https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html).
+Like IRSA, EKS pod identities sets variables within your pods to direct them how to find AWS credentials.

 #### Working with IAM roles for EKS Pod Identities

 * EKS Pod Identities can only directly assume IAM role that belongs to the same AWS account as the EKS cluster.
-To access an IAM role in another AWS account, you must assume that role by [configuring a profile in your SDK configuration](https://docs.aws.amazon.com/sdkref/latest/guide/feature-assume-role-credentials.html), or in your [applications code](https://docs.aws.amazon.com/IAM/latest/UserGuide/example_sts_AssumeRole_section.html).
+To access an IAM role in another AWS account, you must assume that role by [configuring a profile in your SDK configuration](https://docs.aws.amazon.com/sdkref/latest/guide/feature-assume-role-credentials.html), or in your [application's code](https://docs.aws.amazon.com/IAM/latest/UserGuide/example_sts_AssumeRole_section.html).
 * When EKS Pod Identities are being configured, the person or process configuring the Pod Identity Association must have the `iam:PassRole` entitlement for that role.
 * Each Service Account may only have one IAM role associated with it through EKS Pod Identities, however you can associate the same IAM role with multiple service accounts
 * IAM roles used with EKS Pod Identities must allow the `pods.eks.amazonaws.com` Service Principal to assume them, *and* set session tags.
 The following is an example role trust policy which allows EKS Pod Identities to use an IAM role: